zerynth/core-zerynth-studio/docs/index.rst

    :figwidth: 100%
    :alt: Zerynth Studio Toolbar

 It contains two separate sections; on the left side there is the list of opened projects with the current one highlighted.
-Buttons to compile and uplink the current project lie just to the right of it.
+Buttons to compile, uplink and debug the current project lie just to the right of it.
 At the center of the toolbar there is the device management widget, whereas to the right of the screen, an account button allows accessing the user profile and assets.

 .. _zerynth-studio-device: